Ocasio-Cortez Says Biden Presidential Bid Would Be Going Backward

 Democratic Rep. Alexandria Ocasio-Cortez said on Sunday that a bid for the presidency by former Vice President Joe Biden would be going backward.

-Ocasio-Cortez made the comments during an interview with the Yahoo News podcast “Skullduggery,” Fox News reported.
+Ocasio-Cortez made the comments during an interview with the Yahoo News podcast Skullduggery, Fox News reported.

 The congresswoman said that she would support whoever won the nomination, but added that the idea of a Biden for 2020 campaign did not “animate” her.